Sufficient Conditions and Constraints for Reversing General Quantum Errors: Background

-Furthermore, when the evolution corresponds to a CP map, there is a set of quantum error correcting code conditions, which ensure the reversibility of the evolution.
+Furthermore, when the evolution corresponds to a CP map, there is a set of quantum-error correcting code conditions, which ensures the reversibility of the evolution.
 These are necessary and sufficient for the construction of a quantum error correcting code, which can be used to detect and correct the errors, thus reversing the effects of the map.
 One way of expressing these conditions is \cite{knill_1997} \beq \bra{\alpha_L}E_i^\dagger E_j\ket{\beta_L} = m_{ij}\delta_{\alpha\beta}, \eeq where $\ket{\alpha_L}$, $\ket{\beta_L}$ are logical (encoded states) and $m_{ij}$ is a constant.

 This equation is easy to interpret.
 If $\ket{\alpha_L}$ is acted on by an error $E_i$ and $\ket{\beta_L}$ is another state acted on by an error $E_j$, then the overlap between these must be zero if the states are different.
 This ensures that a measurement performed to identify the error will not result in an ambiguous correction procedure to recover the original state.
-This, and other manifestations in classical error correction, are sometimes called the ``disjointness condition'' since it shows that the subspace of a logical state acted upon by any correctable error must be disjoint, as a set, from any other logical state with a correctable error acting on it.
-It is easy to show that these conditions are satisfied if and only if the equivalent necessary and sufficient conditions for error correction for CP maps are satisfied \cite{Nielsen_Caves_Schumacher_Barnum_1998}
+This, and other manifestations in classical error correction, are sometimes called the ``disjointness condition,'' since it shows that the subspace of a logical state acted upon by any correctable error must be disjoint, as a set, from any other logical state with a correctable error acting on it.
+It is easy to show that these conditions are satisfied if and only if the equivalent necessary and sufficient conditions for error correction for CP maps are satisfied \cite{Nielsen_Caves_Schumacher_Barnum_1998},

 where $P$ is the projector onto the code space and $c_{ij}$ are elements of a Hermitian matrix.